ALEXCO ANNOUNCES $8.0 MILLION BOUGHT DEAL FLOW-THROUGH SHARE PUBLIC OFFERING

 Closing is expected on or about January 27, 2022 and is subject to Toronto Stock Exchange and other necessary regulatory approvals.

-The securities to be offered have not been and will not be registered under the United States Securities Act of 1933, as amended (the "U.S. Securities Act"), or under any securities laws of any state of the United States, and may not be offered orsold, directly or indirectly, or delivered within the United States or to, or for the account or benefit of, a U.S. person or person in the United States except in certain transactions exempt from the registration requirements of the U.S. Securities Act and any applicable securities laws of any state of the United States.
+The securities to be offered have not been and will not be registered under the United States Securities Act of 1933, as amended (the "U.S. Securities Act"), or under any securities laws of any state of the United States, and may not be offered or sold, directly or indirectly, or delivered within the United States or to, or for the account or benefit of, a U.S. person or person in the United States except in certain transactions exempt from the registration requirements of the U.S. Securities Act and any applicable securities laws of any state of the United States.
 This release does not constitute an offer to sell or a solicitation to buy such securities in the United States, Canada or in any other jurisdiction where such offer, solicitation or sale is unlawful.
 "United States" and "U.S. person" are as defined in Regulation S under the U.S. Securities Act.

 About Alexco